mre/mos6502/tests/assets/README.md

 make build
 ```

-This will create a `6502_functional_test.bin` file in the `build` directory,
+This will create a `6502_functional_test.bin` file, which the emulator will
-which the emulator will load.
+load.

 ## Running